 Crochet Chemo Hat Patterns

 - Knots of Love has dozens of knit and crochet chemo hat patterns that meet their recipient-approved donation requirements.
-They even have bilingual crochet patterns in Spanish.
-Furthermore, they have patterns for crochet headbands and for PICC line bandage covers, which are also accepted for donation.
+It even has bilingual crochet patterns in Spanish.
+Furthermore, it has patterns for crochet headbands and for PICC line bandage covers, which are also accepted for donation.

 - Crochet for Cancer is another organization that accepts chemo cap donations.
-They offer free crochet patterns on their site for both children's chemo hats and adult chemo caps.
-They also have patterns for hat embellishments such as flowers.
+It offers free crochet patterns on its site for both children's chemo hats and adult chemo caps.
+It also has patterns for hat embellishments such as flowers.

 - Fave Crafts has a roundup of seven free crochet chemo cap patterns.
 One of them is even designed with pink ribbons in honor of people who are battling breast cancer.

 Be sure to check with the organization to which you plan to make a donation to ensure your project meets their requirements.
-In some cases, they may already have enough chemo caps and they can suggest other items they would prefer you create and donate.
+In some cases, it may already have enough chemo caps and it can suggest other items it would prefer you create and donate.